jliu678/Hugobox_cv/content/post/11f.Velocity_dynamic_model_posthoc_velocity-graph/index.md

 ---

-# E) Exponential Kernel Transformation of Cosine Correlation
+## B) Exponential Kernel Transformation of Cosine Similarity

 The raw cosine similarity \( \pi_{ij} \) measures directional alignment between velocity vectors, but to obtain meaningful **transition probabilities**, we apply an **exponential kernel**: